-Do you often feel out of breath while you are running?
-Some runners experience extreme breathlessness because they either have low lung capacity or they have no control over their breathing when they are running and that isn’t a good thing.
-Have you ever wondered how to breathe while running?
-Well, most people don’t because they aren’t aware of the fact that breathing, though a simple task, is a vital part of running.
+How often do you feel out of breath while you are running?
+Some runners experience extreme breathlessness because they either have low lung capacity or they have no control over their breathing, while running, which isn't a good thing.
+You must have wondered how to breathe while running?
+Well, if you haven't, you aren’t aware of the fact that breathing, though a simple task, is a vital part of running.

 Nose or Mouth Breathing

-If you have been running for some time now, you must be well-aware of the fact that while running, you should primarily breathe in and out through your mouth.
-It’s great if you want to use your nose too.
+In case you have been running for some time now, you must be informed of the fact that while running, one should primarily breathe in and out through your mouth.

 Most people try to follow a breathing rhythm when they are running.